TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          If this is not set or set to false the :ref:`page` object automatically outputs a HTML skeleton, see :ref:`page_output`.

-         To disable this default behaviour set :ts:`disableAllHeaderCode = 1`.
+         To disable this default behaviour set :typoscript:`disableAllHeaderCode = 1`.
          The page outputs only the result of the cObject array (1,2,3,4...) of the :ref:`page` object.